 Candling Is Not the Answer

 Some companies sell candles that fit in the ear, with the claim that burning these candles helps naturally pull out earwax.
-These candles are not only ineffective, but they can also lead to dangerous effects such as burns or perforation of the eardrum.
+These candles are not only ineffective at removing earwax, but they can also lead to dangerous outcomes such as burns or perforation of the eardrum.

 You Can Safely Clean Excessive Earwax

-Excessive earwax will usually leave the body if you let warm shower water run into your ears, or use a warm dishcloth.
-For excessive ear wax, talk to your hearing healthcare professional about how to remove it safely.
-People who use in-ear hearing aids should talk to their audiologists about properly cleaning them to prevent wax buildup.
+Excessive earwax will usually leave the body if you let warm shower water run into your ears.
+For excessive ear wax, talk to a hearing specialist about how to remove it safely.
+People who use in-ear hearing aids should ask their provider about properly cleaning them to prevent wax buildup.